pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

          stack-name: pulumi/prod
 ```

-Note that we are calling refresh: true in both Workflows, which uses [Pulumi Refresh](https://www.pulumi.com/docs/reference/cli/pulumi_refresh/) to make sure that the existing GitHub resources are aligned with the resource state in our stack.
+Note that we are calling `refresh: true` in both Workflows, which uses [Pulumi Refresh](https://www.pulumi.com/docs/reference/cli/pulumi_refresh/) to make sure that the existing GitHub resources are aligned with the resource state in our stack.

 Now, anyone with access to the GitHub management repo can:

-- Create, re-parent, delete or rename teams and re-create any memberships via pull request
+- Create, re-parent, delete or rename teams and re-create any memberships via pull request to the config file
 - Add and remove team members via pull request
 - Audit and explicitly maintain org structure via git history and review processes